How do I create/use a custom document in inFlow Cloud?

 Microsoft Word will open up the sample document so that you can make changes to the placement of certain items, or the information that’s included.

 You’ll notice in the picture above that the sample looks like our default Modern template, but instead of the actual product names and prices, you’ll see things like

 <<ItemName>>, <<ItemUnitPrice>>, <<ItemQuantity>>, etc. This is referred to as a tag.
 When imported into inFlow, depending on which order you use the custom document in, it will populate those tags with information in that specific inFlow order.

 You can move the placement of these tags.
-For example, if you want the quantity of the item to be placed on the left column, instead of in the middle, or if you want to move the Order Date/ Number to the left instead of right.
+For example, if you want the quantity of the item to be placed on the left column instead of in the middle, or if you want to move the Order Date/ Number to the left instead of the right.